Texas Rodeo Cowboy Hall of Fame: History

 This hall of fame was founded by Johnny Boren.
 Also contributing to the foundation were a group of Belton, Texas, businessmen.
 At the time of the foundation, Boren was the manager of the Lone Star Circuit of the Professional Rodeo Cowboys Association.
 Boren was also a businessman and former bull rider.
 He founded the Old Timers Rodeo Association.
 They first located the hall of fame in several businesses in Belton lastly moving to the Bell County Expo Center.
 Eventually, they moved the hall back to its birthplace, about a block from the Ford dealership where it was created.

 Organization

 The Hall of Fame is currently housed in the Cowtown Coliseum in the Fort Worth Stockyards Historic District.
-There is a display of over 300 pictures and biographies on the walls for the current inductees, who are Texas rodeo cowboys, cowgirls, organizations, and livestock.
-The hall of fame's goal is to preserve the history and tradition of the cowboy and cowgirl.
+A display of over 300 pictures and biographies is on the walls for the current inductees, who are Texas rodeo cowboys, cowgirls, organizations, and livestock.
+The hall's goal is to preserve the history and tradition of the cowboy and cowgirl.
 Individuals are inducted annually.
-World champions are inducted of course, but also less familiar individuals.
+World champions are inducted, of course, but also less-familiar individuals.
 More than 500,000 people visit the hall annually.
-New programs recently added to the hall include the Promoting the Future program with a scholarship for high school individuals to help them attend college and the Horizon Honoree program to recognize exceptional high school and college rodeo performers.
+Recently added to the hall are the Promoting the Future program, with a scholarship for high-school individuals to help them attend college, and the Horizon Honoree program to recognize exceptional high-school and college rodeo performers.